 Surprisingly, there’s actually a lot of options out there.

 One of the best I feel in this category is the ELEPHAS Mini.

 Being that it’s only 2.3 pounds, you’ll have no problems moving it around since it’s so small and lightweight.
 But don’t let its small size fool you, it still manages to pack quite a punch with the ability to go up to 3600 lumens.

 That’s plenty bright enough to still give you a crystal clear image.
 It also has the ability to connect with your phone, so things like Youtube, Netflix, or even your own videos will work just fine here.

-The reason why I feel as though it’s the best when it comes to portability is the fact that even though it’s compact, you’re not losing out on image quality which is extremely important.
-Things still look colorful and clear, so your content will undoubtedly look great.
+The reason why I feel as though it’s the best when it actually comes to portability though is the fact that even though it’s compact, you’re not losing out on image quality which is extremely important.
+Things still look colorful and clear, meaning you still get to enjoy the fidelity of your content.

-If the ability to move around while still getting a nice image is important to you, then this is your best bet.
+If the ability to move around while still getting a nice image is important to you, then this is a solid choice.

 - Clear image quality